highcharts/connectors-morningstar/docs/connectors/morningstar/time-series/time-series.md

 - [Price](price.md)
 - [Regulatory News Announcements](../rna-news/regulatory-news-announcements.md)

+For more details, see [Morningstar’s Time Series API].

 ## How to use Time Series

 Use the `TimeSeriesConnector` to load time series data.